matomo-org/github-action-checklist-gate/README.md

 The action reads the enforced checklist items from `config/checklist-items.txt`.
 When a pull request includes any of those labels in its description, the action verifies that each one is annotated with exactly one of the following status values inside the brackets:

 - `✔` — completed, treated as a pass
-- `✖` — not complete, treated as a pass
+- `✖` — not complete, treated as a pass - sometimes we legitimately may want to answer in the negative.
 - `NA` or `na` — not applicable, treated as a pass